gwygonik/WygoniumModules/ORBsqVi/README.md

 <img src="site/ORBsqVi_UI.png" width="350" alt="ORBsq Vi main interface in its default state" />

-At it's core, ORBsq Vi generates stepped sequences using an orbital path around a configurable point (**Base**) in a 2D noise field.
+At its core, ORBsq Vi generates stepped sequences using an orbital path around a configurable point (**Base**) in a 2D noise field.
 The size of the orbit can be modified to be very small, with minimal changes in noise, to very large with large changes in the noise using the (**Range**) parameter.

 Additionally, the orbit can be set to drift slightly on its circular path (**Drift**); moving the slider above the centerline will drift forward, while below centerline while reverse the drift direction.
 There are three different drift patterns, selectable via a toggle switch below the **Drift** slider.
 These are **Flat**, **Hemisphere**, and **Sphere**.
 Flat moves all the steps together, while Hemisphere and Sphere introduce sinusoidal offsets between PI and 2*PI.
 Finally, the speed of the drifting can be adjusted with the knob below the drift type.